-Leucostoma canker generally isn’t a problem in healthy, actively growing apricot trees, but once infected, apricot with leucostoma canker is extremely difficult to control and can shorten tree life substantially.
-This stubborn disease, which also affects peaches, cherries, nectarines and plums, is a serious problem worldwide, especially in cooler climates.
+Leucostoma canker generally isn’t a problem in healthy, actively growing apricot trees, but once infected, apricots with leucostoma canker are extremely difficult to control and can shorten tree life substantially.
+This stubborn disease, which also affects peaches, cherries, nectarines, and plums, is a serious problem worldwide, especially in cooler climates.
 Read on for more apricot leucostoma canker information.

 What Causes Leucostoma in Apricots?

 Leucostoma canker in apricots is caused by two related fungal pathogens: Leucostoma cinctum and Leucostoma persoonii.
 The pathogens invade the trees only through dead or wounded tissue, usually in late fall and early winter, or late winter and early spring.
 The disease can enter the tree through scars or injuries on small twigs and wounds on larger branches.
 The most common infection sites are insect injuries, pruning wounds, and bark or buds damaged or killed by winter cold.
 Damage by rodents and mechanical damage by equipment also creates an entryway for the disease.

 Diseased bark forms cankers and pimple-like growths that ooze copious amounts of amber gum.
 The cankers grow larger every year, gradually turning from dark brown to black, with a rotten smell.
 Usually, a callus forms around the damaged area, thus creating a protective wall.
 However, the canker may resume growth in late fall or early spring when the tree is dormant.
 The affected bark shrinks from surrounding healthy bark, eventually drying out, cracking, and sloughing from the tree.
 Twigs and branches die when they are completely girdled by the cankers.
 Leaves turn yellow, wilt, and die.